gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 <a name="android_setup"></a>I will too try my first V-Play application on an Android phone.
 For deployment, both Android [SDK](https://developer.android.com/studio/index.html) and [NDK](https://developer.android.com/ndk/index.html) are needed.
 They can be set in Qt Creator at `Menu-> Tools-> Devices-> Android`.
 Qt toolchain components need to be installed too, the needed Android parts can be downloaded using the `MaintenanceTool` executable, which resides in V-Plays root folder.

-# Project idea
-My plan is to develop a game to be used by younger users of mobiles.
-Especially thinking of my younger neighbour who wants to join at the volunteer fire brigade at some point - this should be about one of a firefighters jobs, to blow out a fire.

-For this my goal is the following:

-* Main-Screen
-  * Start game - timed
-  * Start game - endless
-  * Switch to adult difficulty
-  * About
-* Game principle
-  * Fire should spawn at random position on the game screen
-  * Ressource: Water
-  * Blow out fire by using various items
-  * Items: water bomb, water bucket, fire extinguisher, high pressure water beam
-  * Each item has a different ressource requirement (amount)
-  * Score: Each blown out fire scores points
-* Timed mode: Blow out everything before the time runs out.
-Fire will spawn with some delay till a certain amount is reached
-* Endless mode: Keep the amount of fire below a certain count.
-New fire keeps spawning
-* Adult difficulty: Adds items
-  * Fire accelerant: Tripple points for one fire.
-Spawns 2 more fire
-  * Beer: Double points for one fire.
-Clears the water tank
-* Game Name?: Super Joe

 ## Setting up the project
 At Qt Creator click at the top menu: `File -> New File or project`.
 I chose `New - Empty V-Play 2 Project`.
 The list also contains a lot of other project templates which do include existing assets, logic and components.
 I gave the game the name `Super Joe`, the reason is that the main screen will have picture of a boy named Joe.
 Apart from the title I am going to use `superjoe` everywhere else as identifier.
 This includes the project name as this will be the name of the folder where the project will reside in.
 As Kits I selected the `V-Play Desktop` and `Android` Kit, as I want to try the game on both.
 For the latter the Android components must be installed, for this see the [V-Play Setup](#android_setup) chapter.